-On 10 February 1921 recognizing the need for younger volunteers to continue their educations, Kripalani and a friend, V.N.
+On 10 February 1921 recognizing the need for younger volunteers to continue their education, Kripalani and a friend, V.N.
 Sharma established an informal school centred on nationalist education to educate the young activists in their nation's heritage, and the Kashi Vidyapith was inaugurated by Mahatma Gandhi in Benares.

 Lal Bahadur Shastri was one of the first students to graduate from the Vidyapith with a first-class degree in philosophy and ethics in 1925.
 The title “Shastri” (Scholar) was bestowed upon him, which was a bachelor's degree from the university, and later it became part of his identity.

 Lal Bahadur Shastri became a life member of Lala Lajpat Rai's Servants of the People Society (Lok Sevak Mandal) and started working for the betterment of the Harijans in Muzaffarpur under Gandhi's leadership.
 He later became the Society's President.

 At Mahatma Gandhi's request, Shastri joined the Indian National Congress as an active and mature member in 1928.
 He spent two and a half years in jail.
 Later, in 1937, he served as the Organising Secretary of the U.P.
 Parliamentary Board.
 He was imprisoned for a year in 1940 for providing individual Satyagraha support to the independence movement.

 At Gowalia Tank in Bombay on August 8, 1942, Mahatma Gandhi delivered the Quit India address, in which he demanded that the British leave India.
 Lal Bahadur Shastri, who had just been released from prison after a year, travelled to Allahabad.
 From Jawaharlal Nehru's house, Anand Bhavan, he sent instructions to the independence activists for a week.

 In 1937 and 1946, he was elected to the United Provinces legislature.